 If a deceased member or pensioner is survived by more than one eligible spouse, the benefit payable may be shared between the spouses.
 CSC will consider the needs of each spouse before determining any apportionment.
-Evidence may be required so that we can make this determination.
+We may require evidence so that we can make this determination.